Dungeons & Dragons (2000 film)

-Dungeons & Dragons is a 2000 American fantasy adventure film directed by Courtney Solomon and written by Carroll Cartwright and Topper Lilien.
-It is based on the role-playing game of the same name.
-The film follows an empress who wishes to get hold of a mythical rod that will help her fight an evil wizard, and enlists two thieves for help.
-Parts of the film were made on location at Sedlec Ossuary.
+Dungeons & Dragons is a 2000 fantasy adventure film directed by Courtney Solomon (in his feature directorial debut), and written by Carroll Cartwright and Topper Lilien.
+Based on the role-playing game of the same name, the plot follows an empress who wishes to get hold of a mythical rod that will help her fight an evil wizard, and enlists two thieves for help.
+The film stars Justin Whalin, Marlon Wayans, Thora Birch, Zoe McLellan, Kristen Wilson, Lee Arenberg, Bruce Payne and Jeremy Irons.

-Despite it being a box office bomb, and a critical failure, a made-for-TV sequel, Wrath of the Dragon God, was released in 2005.
+Filming took place on location at Sedlec Ossuary.
+Despite being a box office bomb, and a critical failure, a made-for-TV sequel, Wrath of the Dragon God, was released in 2005.
 It was not a direct continuation of the storyline of the previous film, though Bruce Payne's character, Damodar, makes a return.
 A third film, The Book of Vile Darkness, was shot in 2011 and released direct-to-DVD in the United Kingdom on August 9, 2012.
-These make up the Dungeons & Dragons film trilogy.
-A new theatrical Dungeons & Dragons movie, titled Dungeons & Dragons: Honor Among Thieves, is set to release on March 31, 2023.